Risk: Risk taking

-Psychologists have run randomised experiments with a treatment and control group to ascertain the effect of different psychological factors that may be associated with risk taking, finding that positive and negative feedback about past risk taking can affect future risk taking.
+Psychologists have run randomised experiments with a treatment and control group to ascertain the effect of different psychological factors that may be associated with risk taking, finding that positive and negative feedback about past risk-aking can affect future risk-taking.
 For example, one experiment showed that belief in competence correlated with risk-taking behavior.
-Risk compensation is a theory that suggests that people typically adjust their behavior in response to the perceived level of risk, becoming more careful where they sense greater risk and less careful if they feel more protected.
+The theory of risk compensation suggests that people typically adjust their behavior in response to the perceived level of risk, becoming more careful where they sense greater risk and less careful if they feel more protected.
 People also show risk aversion, such that they reject fair risky offers because of the perception of loss.
-Further, intuitive responses have been found to be less risk-averse than subsequent reflective response.
+Further, intuitive responses appear less risk-averse than subsequent reflective response.

 Philosophy of risk

 Peter L. Bernstein (2012) showed that people used risk estimates before statistics and probability calculations were developed.
 Instead of relying on numbers, people used narratives and letters.
 Captains and merchants shared voyage stories at coffeehouses, comparing notes about hazards on new routes and seasonal patterns.
 Through a web of correspondents, letters became increasingly important as people could update their beliefs about weather, wars, or piracy over long distances.
 These qualitative data helped investors and underwriters judge how dicey a proposed voyage felt.

 This kind of evidence has led philosophers to think there is more to (objective) risk than the likelihood of an undesirable outcome.
 Ebert et al. (2020) suggest distinguishing risk monists from risk pluralists: risk monists argue that there is just one correct way to understand risk.
-Tversky and Kahneman can be considered monists in this sense; probability judgments that diverged from the probability calculus were deemed wrong or biased.
+Tversky and Kahneman can be considered monists in this sense; probability judgments that diverged from the probability calculus were deemed incorrect or biased.
 By contrast, pluralists claim that there are different, valid notions of risk.
 On this view, people who lived before statistics were developed may have been doing something legitimate when they estimated risks—even if those estimates conflict with a statistical notion.
 Without statistics, what else could they have done?

 According to the modal account of risk, a situation is risky when nearby possible worlds—differing only slightly from the actual one—contain serious harm.
 Risk tracks the closeness of such bad outcomes rather than their probability; hence a low-chance disaster may still count as high risk if only a small change would have led to it.
 On the normic account of risk, a situation is risky when the bad outcome would be normal or unsurprising.
 Risk is assessed through system functions and norms rather than bare probability.
 A harm counts as high risk when it would occur in the most normal continuations of the present setup; the less departure from normality needed for the harm, the greater the risk.
 Especially in domains where we lack predictive power, such approaches allow us to consider risk without relying on unknown probabilities, as illustrated by the normic account of suicide risk.